 Speaking of deposits and retainers, you’ll want to break down how and when you expect payment.
 In most cases, a retainer of some kind is standard upon booking.
 For large jobs, there may be several payments made at different points in the process.

-Also, don’t forget to mention what happens if payments bounce or if they’re not made in a timely manner.
-This will save you from misunderstandings or delays.
+Also, don’t forget to mention what happens if payments bounce or if they’re not made on time.

-This is a very important section because it could have huge impact in the future if a dispute arises.
+This is a very important section because it could have a huge impact in the future if a dispute arises.

-Typically, you, as photographer and creator of the images, will want to retain copyright and grant your client use rights.
+You will want to retain copyright and grant your client use rights.
 This means you own the photo, but they have your permission to use it.

-A property release is to show private property, such as a home or pet (yes, pets are considered property in this case).
+A property release is to show private property, such as a home or pet.
+Yes, pets are property in this case.

 Some photographers choose to charge an additional fee if the client does not agree to sign a release.

-8. Liability Limitations
+3. Liability Limitations

-10. Extra Fees
+1. Extra Fees

 Finally, as with any documents, don’t forget those signatures before you begin a project!